BennyMorton28/noyesdemodash/DEPLOYMENT_EASY.md

     StrictHostKeyChecking no
 ```

-This allows you to simply use `ssh noyesdemos` to connect to the server.

 ## Environment Variables

 The application requires the following environment variables:

 - `OPENAI_API_KEY`: Your OpenAI API key

 These should be set in a `.env` file in the application root directory.
-The deployment script will automatically include them in the PM2 configuration.
+The deployment script will automatically copy them to the new deployment.

 ## About Next.js Standalone Mode